Rocky Mountain Youth Corps

 AmeriCorps Youth Crew Leader

-RMYC Youth Corps Crews serve all across NW Colorado, including Routt, Moffat, Rio Blanco, Garfield, Eagle, Pitkin, Lake, and Summit counties.
-As a Youth Corps leader, you will be leading 11-18-year-olds in any one or combination of these counties.
+RMYC Youth Corps Crews serve all across NW Colorado on meaningful conservation projects.
+As a Youth Corps leader, you will be leading, working alongside, inspiring, and camping with 11-18-year-olds.
 Youth participants are paid a stipend (ages 14+) for the program, which is considered an entry-level conservation opportunity.
 The goal of our Youth Corps is to lead local youth on local projects- either in their home counties or in NW colorado at large.
-We strive to place youth with projects where they can form a local connection and see the greater impact in their communities.
-Our Youth Corps provides young adults with the opportunities and tools to build strong bonds to the community, increase academic success, and live healthy and productive adulthood.
-The education component of the Youth Corps consists of career development, leadership skills, healthy lifestyles, environmental education, personal growth, drug and alcohol awareness, and civic and social responsibility.
-RMYC runs three models of Youth Corps each running for 5 two week sessions.
-Leaders will be hired to work either the SLC model only or a combination of these models.
+We strive to place youth with projects where they can form a local connection and see a greater impact in their communities.
+Projects include but aren't limited to trail and campground maintenance, habitat restoration, fencing, small structure builiding, and logouts along trails.

 Location: RMYC Headquarters in Steamboat Springs, CO - Crews will serve across NW Colorado